smabbasht/Github-Workshops/README.md

 > particular queries If anyone have or if they would want to share anything.

 ## Resources:
+I'll add the resources here soon

+## Attendees:
-## Attendees: Drop in your names and github usernames so that we all could
-interact, learn and follow each other, I am putting my name and username for
+Drop in your names and github usernames so that we all could interact, learn and follow each other, I am putting my name and username for initialization:
-initialization: Syed M. ABbas Haider Taqvi, @smabbasht
+- Syed M. ABbas Haider Taqvi, @smabbasht